Electrolytic capacitor: Comparison of electrolytic capacitor types

 Combinations of anode materials for electrolytic capacitors and the electrolytes used have given rise to wide varieties of capacitor types with different properties.
 An outline of the main characteristics of the different types is shown in the table below.

-The non-solid or so-called "wet" aluminum electrolytic capacitors were and are the cheapest among all other conventional capacitors.
+The non-solid or so-called "wet" aluminium electrolytic capacitors were and are the cheapest among all other conventional capacitors.
 They not only provide the cheapest solutions for high capacitance or voltage values for decoupling and buffering purposes but are also insensitive to low ohmic charging and discharging as well as to low-energy transients.
 Non-solid electrolytic capacitors can be found in nearly all areas of electronic devices, with the exception of military applications.

 Tantalum electrolytic capacitors with solid electrolyte as surface-mountable chip capacitors are mainly used in electronic devices in which little space is available or a low profile is required.
 They operate reliably over a wide temperature range without large parameter deviations.
 In military and space applications only tantalum electrolytic capacitors have the necessary approvals.

 Niobium electrolytic capacitors are in direct competition with industrial tantalum electrolytic capacitors because niobium is more readily available.
 Their properties are comparable.

-The electrical properties of aluminum, tantalum and niobium electrolytic capacitors have been greatly improved by the polymer electrolyte.
+The electrical properties of aluminium, tantalum and niobium electrolytic capacitors have been greatly improved by the polymer electrolyte.